Jvpanda/pandaNvim/README.md

 #
 ### Existing Language Configuration Support
 - This only supports the given lsps
-- Do note that most of these can be downloaded and set to the local neovim environment with :PandaInstall package name
+- Do note that most of these can be downloaded and set to the local neovim environment with :PandaInstall package name.
+Then restart.
 - Then just restart neovim

     <details><summary> Arduino </summary>